-The KPPU does not have the authority to conduct arrest or seizure.
+The KPPU does not have the authority to carry out arrest or seizure, or other forceful investigative powers.

 2.8 Are there sanctions for the obstruction of investigations?
 If so, have these ever been used?
 Has the authorities' approach to this changed, e.g. become stricter, recently?